 Our teacher docents are trained educators that participate in outreach programs both in the museum and at schools throughout the region.
 Our 5 staff members help educators, writers and researchers locate and interpret historical source material using our collection of more than 18,000 artifacts, digital images, books and maps.

 As of January, 2019 the Museum has been FREE to the public!
-We’re open 7 days a week 10AM-4PM.
+We’re open Fri-Sun 10AM-4PM.
 Stop by and visit us — bring your family and friends!